milindmore22/wellington/readme.txt

 == Changelog ==

+= 1.2.1 =
+* added action hook for author bio and header search
+* added filter to allow plugins to add own elements to be hidden

 = 1.2 =
 * added new section for Blog Settings in Customizer
 * added setting to disable Magazine widgets on blog index